AugmenTab/mythic/README.md

 * Have attacks drain the weapon's magazine.
 * Allow circumstance modifier dialog window to evaluate modifiers.
+* Move all instances of notes to their own "notes" section of the Actor data model.
 * Tooltips for everything.
 * Special ammo builder for weapons, with stats and cost automatically applied to the weapon.
 * Compendiums for all items, equipment, skills, abilities, and educations in the core book.